michelfernandez/cove/README.md

 ```
 This adds the HTML parameter `target="_blank"` to the generated HTML.

 Other components can contain more complex content.
 These components wrap their content, so they have a closing tag that indicates the end of the component.
-A good example is the `content` component that the Skribble website uses to style markdown in a certain way when adding it to layout components.
+A good example is the `heading` component that arranges a title and a lead text.
 We'll cover layout components next, don't worry.
 ```
-{{% content %}}
+{{% heading %}}
 # Signatures can be purchased individually or at a flat rate.
 Skribbles' pricing adapts to your needs and can be flexibly configured.
-{{% /content %}}
+{{% /heading %}}
 ```
 See how we used the `%` delimiter here?
 It interprets the content of the `content` component as markdown.
-The closing tag of our `content` component has a leading `/` before the name to indicate the end of the component.
+The closing tag of our `heading` component has a leading `/` before the name to indicate the end of the component.

 ### Layout components
 Skribble Cove uses layout components to structure or layout a web page.
-There are 2 main layout components: `side-by-side` and `column`.
-Both of these 2 layout components span the entire width of the browser.
+There are 2 main layout components: `side-by-side` and `content`.

 #### {{< side-by-side >}}
 This component is a basic building block for Cove.
 It aligns a picture and a content component next to each other.